 Sticky Campaign Use

 If you are using a single list for normal everyday campaigns in addition to occasional one-off messages, do not use Sticky Campaigns.
-Instead, two separate lists are recommended: one that the subscriber is added to when they opt-in to receive normal messages and one to send one-off welcome/transaction type messages.
+Instead, two separate lists are recommended: one that the contact is added to when they opt-in to receive normal messages and one to send one-off welcome/transaction type messages.
 The welcome/transaction list would then only be used for those occasional messages and not to send other business campaigns.

 Sticky Campaign can be disabled at anytime in releases prior to v12.09.0.
 This may result in confusion with reporting, and is not recommended.
-Instead, it would be better to create a new list with Sticky Campaign not enabled, transfer the subscribers (export from old list, then import to new list), then archive the old list.
+Instead, it would be better to create a new list with Sticky Campaign not enabled, transfer the contacts (export from old list, then import to new list), then archive the old list.

 Sticky Campaign Alternative

 At one time, Sticky Campaigns was a very useful feature, but is more often unnecessary since the addition of Automation.

 In the past Sticky Campaign was recommended to keep tracking information for a List together.
 A typical use was in the delivery and tracking of recurring Welcome messages for new contacts.
 With the Sticky Campaigns option enabled, new contacts were sent a personalized welcome message, encouraging them to sign up for other lists, shop your site, or use a coupon, and the results were tracked over time.
 However, Automation makes it easier to launch and track Welcome messages and follow up campaigns.